Forms of Massage

 As with all medical therapies, it is best to choose a practitioner who is licensed in your state.
 Most US states do require massage therapists to be licensed.
 Organizations like the American Massage Therapy Association provide searchable databases to find a massage therapist in your area.

-Although massage is generally safe, it can sometimes exacerbate pain temporarily, even when properly performed.
+Although massage is generally safe, it can sometimes temporarily make pain worse, even when properly performed.
 In addition, if massage is performed too forcefully on fragile people, bone fractures and other internal injuries are possible.
 However, licensed massage therapists have been trained in ways to avoid causing these problems.